google/go-cloud/internal/docs/pubsub/design.md

-Given a topic that has already been created on the pubsub server, messages can be sent to that topic by calling `acmepubsub.OpenTopic` and calling the `Send` method of the returned `Topic`, like this (assuming a fictional pubsub provider called "acme"):
+Given a topic that has already been created on the pubsub server, messages can be sent to that topic by calling `acmepubsub.OpenTopic` and calling the `Send` method of the returned `Topic`, like this (assuming a fictional pubsub service called "acme"):

 ```go